eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 If you like to contribute to Cyclone DDS-CXX, refer to [Appendix II Contributing to Eclipse Cyclone DDS CXX](#appendix-ii-contributing-to-eclipse-cyclone-dds-cxx).

-### 5.3 Installation from package for Linux and macOS
+### 5.3 Installation with product installer for Linux and macOS

 TBD.